Skip to main content

 2. Enduring powers of attorney are created under Part 2 of the Power of Attorney Act.
 Note that s.
 8 of that Act was repealed effective September 1, 2011.

 3. Enduring powers of attorney must be signed by both the adult and the attorney.
 Execution by the adult must be before a British Columbia lawyer or notary public or before two witnesses.
-Where execution is not before an officer, both witnesses must swear an affidavit of execution that meets the requirements of Part 5 of the Land Title Act and complies with Part 2 and ss.
-16 and 17 of the Power of Attorney Act.
+Where execution is not before an officer, at least one of the witnesses must swear an affidavit of execution that meets the requirements s.
+49 of Part 5 of the Land Title Act.

 Where a donor owns multiple titles to land under multiple name variations, the power of attorney instrument may identify the donor by all of the variations (for example, “Mary Smith also known as Mary Jane Smith”).
 This practice prevents having to prepare a separate power of attorney for each name variation on title.
 Where a power of attorney describes the donor with multiple name variations, each name variation must be stated below the donor’s execution required by Part 5.
 The officer is then certifying that the donor with multiple name variations has acknowledged to the officer they are the donor with the variations described.